klleee28/Data_Science_Portfolio/README.md

 # Data Science Portfolio
-## Courseworks from Master's Degree
+## Courseworks from my Master's Degree
+Name: Lee Kean Lim \
+Program Duration: December 2021 to December 2022 \
+Program Title: MSc in Data Science and Business Analytics \
+University: Asia Pacific University of Technology and Innovation \
+Award: Distinction \
+CGPA: 3.84 \
 The following provides a description of the coursework completed and skill set utilized. \
 Date updated: 22-March-2022